D-Yakubov/solving-problems/README.md

 # Solving problems
 "Learn to code by solving problems" by Daniel Zingaro {no starch pess}
-This repo contains programming problems and their solutions that are solved in that book.
+This repo contains programming problems and their solutions in Python that are solved in that book.